+Physics

+Full Module Title: Physics

+Short Module Title: n.s.

+Module Code: ME 102

+Module Level/BiH cycle: First Cycle BiH QF and FQ-EHEA

+Module status (core/option): core module

+Pre-requisites: none

+Co-requisites: none

+Access restrictions: none

+Assessment: n.s.

+Date validated 07/16/10

-MODULE DESCRIPTION Physics Full Module Title: Short Module Title: Module Code: Module Level/BiH cycle: ECTS credit value: Length: School: Department: Module leader: Email: Site: Host Course: Module status (core/option): Pre-requisites: Co-requisites: Access restrictions: Assessment: Date validated Physics n.s.
-ME 102 First Cycle BiH QF and FQ-EHEA 5 ECTS one semester n.s. n.s. n.s. n.s. n.s. n.s. n.s. n.s Module aims: Learning outcomes: To provide education in physics of the high quality at the undergraduate level To give good foundation in physics for engineering students and prepare them for higher level engineering courses to provide students with a strong basic grounding in practical laboratory work from which they will be able to progress to the more sophisticated practical work of the later years of the degree programme After finishing the course successfully, the student will be able to Solve basic problems from mechanics and thermodynamics.
-Recognize underlying physical laws in given problems.
-Apply physical principles to solving problems.
-Demonstrate analytical and problem solving skills at beinonstrate analytical and problem solving skins at the intermediate/ advanced undergraduate level.
-Explain the science underlying familiar facts, observations, and phenomena.
-Explain physical phenomena by combining micro (molecular level) and macro (system level) physics.
+- To provide education in physics of the high quality at the undergraduate level - To give good foundation in physics for engineering students and prepare them for higher level engineering courses - to provide students with a strong basic grounding in practical laboratory work from which they will be able to progress to the more sophisticated practical work of the later years of the degree programme

+After finishing the course successfully, the student will be able to

+- Solve basic problems from mechanics and thermodynamics. - Recognize underlying physical laws in given problems. - Apply physical principles to solving problems. - Demonstrate analytical and problem solving skills at the intermediate/advanced undergraduate level. - Explain the science underlying familiar facts, observations, and phenomena. - Explain physical phenomena by combining micro (molecular level) and macro (system level) physics.

-MODULE DESCRIPTION Physics
+Physics

-Indicative syllabus content: A calculus-based study of the basic concepts of physics.
+A calculus-based study of the basic concepts of physics.
 Topics include kinematics, dynamics of single particle system, Newton's Laws, gravitation, energy, momentum, conservation laws, circular and rigid body motion, oscillations, fluid mechanics, thermal equilibrium, temperature, the laws of thermodynamics with applications to ideal gases and thermodynamic processes.
-The teaching and learning methods should encourage Learning delivery: students to work both independently and as a member of team.
+The teaching and learning methods should encourage students to work both independently and as a member of team.
 Also, the methods are such that students gain knowledge about the importance of lifelong learning.
 The methods include:

+lectures.

-- lectures. - case studies.
-The students have to make seminar • works where they solve practical problems by using physical laws.
+- case studies.
+The students have to make seminar works where they solve practical problems by using physical laws.
 Typically, the problems are related to everyday life phenomena.
 They work in teams. - laboratory exercises measurements of different physical quantities, demonstration of physical laws, ... - tutorials solving analytically physical problems.